Fairness and promptness in Muller formulas: Preliminaries

 \section{Preliminaries}

-Throughout the document we will use the following notations and conventions: $\ap$ is a set of atomic propositions.
-For an arbitrary set $E$, $E^*$ is the set of all the finite sequences over $E$, $E^+$ is the set of all the non empty finite sequences over $E$, $E^\omega$ is the set of all the infinite sequences of over $E$.
-When $E$ is a finite set, $|E|$ will denote the number of its elements.\\
+Throughout the document we will use the following notations and conventions: $\ap$ is a finite set of atomic propositions.
+For an arbitrary set $E$, $E^*$ is the set of finite sequences in $E$, and $E^\omega$ is the set of infinite sequences of $E$.
+When $E$ is a finite set, $|E|$ will denote its size.